maesoser/wan-controller/Readme.md

 ## Router Design

 Router software has the following custom services enabled:
-  - **wan-agent :** This service manages the connnection with the controllers and the configuration updates.
+  - **wan-agent:** Manages the connnection with the controllers and configuration updates.
-  - **wan-metrics**
+  - **wan-metrics:** Sends iface/cpu/memory stats to the controllers.
-  - **wan-dhcp:** This service offers DHCP on LAN side
+  - **wan-dhcp:** DHCP server for LAN-side hosts.

 Besides that, some other software is in use on the router:
    - [**pihole:**](https://pi-hole.net) In order to offer add-free local DNS server

 ### Activation Process

 `wan-agent` looks for `routerconfig.json` configuration file every 10 seconds.
-If a pendrive on FAT32 with this file is inserted, it is copied to the internal location where `wan-agent` expects to locate such file.
+If a pendrive with this file is inserted, it is copied to the internal location where `wan-agent` expects to locate such file.

-Once it is found, It applies configuration, and sends hello message to the controllers.
+Once it is found, it applies that configuration, and sends hello message to the controllers.
 They answer with new encryption keys. `wan-agent` applies them and restart itself.

 ### VPP Configuration file: